MicrosoftDocs/azure-stack-docs/azure-stack/user/network-howto-vpn-tunnel.md

 -  Deploy a three tier application, Web, App, and DB.

--  Deploy the first two templates on separate Azure Stack instances.
+-  Deploy the first two templates on separate Azure Stack Hub instances.

 -  **WebTier** will be deployed on PPE1 and **AppTier** will be deployed on PPE2.